-For the upper bound the keyword infinity may also be used to indicate that there is no upper limit for the length.
+For the upper bound the keyword infinity should also be used to indicate that there is no upper limit for the length.
 The upper boundary shall be greater than or equal to the lower boundary.

 6.1.2.5 Pattern subtyping of character string types